 After years of planning, TROSA is opening a satellite campus in Winston-Salem, North Carolina.
-On June 10, 2022, supporters gathered to celebrate TROSA’s new campus, which will expand our award-winning, long-term, and cost-free residential recovery program to the Triad region.
+On June 10, 2022, supporters gathered for a ceremonial celebration of TROSA’s new campus, which will expand our award-winning, long-term, and cost-free residential recovery program to the Triad region.
 Our new campus will be called TROSA Triad and our first phase of construction is almost complete.

 To celebrate and thank the expansion champions that are making TROSA Triad possible, we welcomed a small group of invited guests to tour the new campus.
 Local and state leaders, major supporters, and community partners joined TROSA staff at the celebratory ceremony.
 Some photos of the day are included in this post.

 Throughout TROSA’s 25+ years of experience caring for individuals with substance use disorders–and advising other treatment programs across the country–we have often been asked to replicate our award-winning residential recovery program.
 After many years of planning and preparation, TROSA has secured a long-term lease on a facility owned by Forsyth County for the Triad campus.
 We began construction with a celebratory groundbreaking in 2021.
 The first part of our construction and renovation phase is projected to be completed by the end of 2022.
 We will open after receiving licensure.
 The campus is being built in phases and will have a maximum capacity of 200 beds.